lpqdao/lpqdao/README.md

 </h1>

 <p align="center">
 Hi!
 I'm a recent Cornell Computer and Information Science grad working on developing software.
-At Cornell, I was fortunate enough to conduct research on 3D graph exploration in mixed reality at the [Englander Intitute for Precision Medicine](https://eipm.weill.cornell.edu/) under [Professors Alexandros Sigaras](https://eipm.weill.cornell.edu/team/alex-sigaras/) and [Olivier Elemento](https://eipm.weill.cornell.edu/team/olivier-elemento-3/).
+At Cornell, I was fortunate enough to conduct research on 3D graph exploration in mixed reality at the <a href="https://eipm.weill.cornell.edu/">Englander Intitute for Precision Medicine</a> under Professors  <a href="https://eipm.weill.cornell.edu/team/alex-sigaras/">Alexandros Sigaras</a> and <a href="https://eipm.weill.cornell.edu/team/olivier-elemento-3/">Olivier Elemento</a>.
 My interests, therefore, emerge with a curiousity about how we use technology to make better decisions in healthcare.
 </p>

 <h1 align="center">